-Thungela vs Shareholders: the thorny issue of investor rights A court case against the coal miner may finally clarify whether shareholders have the right to insist on AGM resolutions… by Ann Crotty December 18, 2025 Analysis·Investing & Finance
+Thungela vs shareholders: the thorny issue of investor rights A court case against the coal miner may finally clarify whether shareholders have the right to insist on AGM resolutions… by Ann Crotty December 18, 2025 Analysis·Investing & Finance

 Billions pledged, no playbook: South Africa’s climate finance problem South Africa has a climate finance credibility problem – a vague funding plan.
 Lenders need clarity if they’re to finance a rewiring of the… by Alan Lee December 5, 2025 Energy & ESG·Opinion